gogamarra/Automated-ELK-Stack/README.md

 - **Load Balancers protect the availability aspected of networked environments.
 On a normal basis, the load balancer can handle initial communication with incoming client request thus releasing the application from these tasks thus allowing applications to respond quicker.
 In an extreme security situation, load balancers can help to diminish effects of DDoS (Distributed Denial Of Service) attack by redirecting malicious traffic to alternative sources so as not to overwhelm and deny access to the main application servers.**

 - **A Jump Box has significant effiency and consistancy advantages in a cloud environment.
 If more virtual machine resources are needed, the additional VM capacity can be rolled out as 'containers' which are optimized smaller instances of VMs focusing on the kernal rather than graphical user interface or other administrative features.
 The Jump box can be used to manage all additional containers.
-The implementation method ensures that all containers are implemented with pre-defined images that are the same in every case via the jump box.
+The implementation method ensures that all containers are implemented with pre-defined images that are the same in every case via the jump box.**

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to:
-- _TODO: What does Filebeat watch for?_
+- **log files**
-- _TODO: What does Metricbeat record?_
+- **system **metrics**.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.